hanishkvc/prgs-sdr-kspecanal/README.rst

         current emissions, it plots emissions which were captured previously using zeroSpanSave mode.

 NOTE: This is currently supported only wrt zerospan.
+Also it saves the overlapped sliding based cumulated fft results of its curScan logic, so one cant apply different window on raw time domain data samples at a later time during playback or so.

 Example: